-The Road Access Entry Program provides access to hunters with lower extremity mobility disabilities into areas with fewer barriers and vehicle distraction.
+The Road Access Entry Program Booklet provides information about access to hunters with lower extremity mobility disabilities into areas with fewer barriers and vehicle distraction.

 About the program

-This is a cooperative eﬀort between the Washington Department of Fish and Wildlife (WDFW), Recreation and Conservation Office, Department of Natural Resources (DNR), U.S. Forest Service, private timber companies, and hunters with disabilities.
+This is a cooperative eﬀort between the Washington Department of Fish and Wildlife (WDFW), Recreation and Conservation Office (RCO), Department of Natural Resources (DNR), U.S. Forest Service (USFS), private timber companies, nonprofit organizations, and private landowners.

-This is not the same as the special permit drawings oﬀered each year in the “Big Game Hunting Seasons and Regulations” booklet.
-This is not a permit drawing for deer or elk tag, doe or cow tag.
+This is NOT the same as the special permit drawings oﬀered each year in the “Big Game Hunting Regulations” booklet.
+This is NOT a permit drawing for a deer or elk tag.

-If drawn, you will be issued an access special use permit by the land manager allowing you to drive a motorized vehicle into a closed or gated area where other hunters must walk in.
+If drawn, you will be issued an access permit allowing you to drive a motorized vehicle into a closed and gated area where other hunters must walk in.

 All areas are:

-- Subject to closures for logging, fire, emergencies, etc.
+- subject to tribal treaties, logging, fire, emergency closures… etc.

 Qualifying for the program